SeLite/SeLite.github.io/ExtraCommands.md

 [SeLite Commands](https://addons.mozilla.org/en-US/firefox/addon/selite-commands/), one of SeLite [AddOns](AddOns), provides several Selenese commands and related functionality.

 # 'Robust' commands #
-Commands with name in form <i>xxxRobust: typeRobust, clickRobust, selectRobust</i> perform the same function as original commands _xxx_, but if the target doesn't exist, then they skip and they don't fail.
+Commands with name in form <em>xxxRobust: typeRobust, clickRobust, selectRobust</em> perform the same function as original commands _xxx_, but if the target doesn't exist, then they skip and they don't fail.

 # Random data #
-Commands with name in form <i>xxxRandom: clickRandom, selectRandom, typeRandom, typeRandomEmail</i> generate controlled random data.
+Commands with name in form <em>xxxRandom: clickRandom, selectRandom, typeRandom, typeRandomEmail</em> generate controlled random data.
 The commands enter (or select or click) a random value(or an option or a radio button) for a given field (of a specified type).
 Optionally, they can also store the entered/selected/clicked text/choice in a given Selenese variable, so that the test can use it later (e.g. to store it in test DB).

 Those commands perform two functions